Atigit15/Interview-Prep/README.md

     - [Harisam Sharma - CP](https://www.youtube.com/@Harisamsharma)
 - Tips to approach a DSA problem in an interview :
   - Understand the question - Ask clarifying questions, can even ask the interviewer to repeat if it helps
-  - Brute to Better - Always start with the brute force and make your way up the most optimised version while having a discussion.
+  - Brute to Better - Always start with the brute force and make your way up the most optimized version while having a discussion.
-  - Testing - Test the solution on test cases, chose edge cases and explain how your code handle them.
+  - Testing - Test the solution on test cases, chose edge cases, and explain how your code handles them.
-  - Clean Code - Write clean and structured code with necessary comments and meaningful variables name.
+  - Clean Code - Write clean and structured code with necessary comments and meaningful variables' names.

 # Projects
 - 2-3 projects with minimal and clean design (unless you are a designer) and priority zero features.
 - Be sure to deploy your site/app
-- Portflio website to showcase your work.
+- Portfolio website to showcase your work.
 - Know the inside out of your projects
-- Prepare answers for question like difficulties faced and how did you solve it, why _this_ technology, how to make it scalable, etc.
+- Prepare answers for questions like difficulties faced and how did you solve them, why _this_ technology, how to make it scalable, etc.
 - Youtube Channels
     - [Akshay Saini (Namaste JS)](https://www.youtube.com/@akshaymarch7)
     - [Traversy Media (Crash Courses)](https://www.youtube.com/@TraversyMedia)